4site-interactive-studios/currency-conversion-backend/README.md

 ## Deployment

-It's going to be deployed in the AWS
+It's going to be deployed in the AWS.
+Will update when the the deployment has been made